Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 Feudal Actions can be created, amended, and repealed just like regular rules, however all Feudal Actions are listed in a github document titled "Feudal-Actions".

 - **Rule 28: Pickpocketing**
-Any current player may forgo submitting a proposal submit to instead attempt to pickpocket from another player.
+Any player may, as a Feudal Action, attempt to pickpocket from another player.

 The pickpocketting player submits a name to a mod as their target.
 The target chosen must have more than 50 coins.